TritonDataCenter/smartos-live/src/img/man/imgadm.1m.md

         Set the level at which imgadm will log to stderr.
 Supported levels are "trace", "debug", "info", "warn" (default), "error", "fatal".

+    REQ_ID

+        If provided, this value is used for imgadm's logging.

 ## EXIT STATUS